-Title: A phylogenetic and transcriptomic investigation of flavonoid diversity in Scutellaria
+Title: An analysis of phylogenesis and phytochemical diversity in Scutellaria to identify species with medicinal potential

 Authors: Bryce Askey, Yeong Hun Song, Yoonkyung Lee, Ru Dai, Sangtae Kim, and Jeongim Kim

 Scutellaria baicalensis is a medicinal plant whose root extracts have been widely used in Asian medicine for more than 2,000 years.
 Flavonoids in these extracts possess anti-cancer, antioxidant, antiviral, and neuro-psychologic properties.
 Because of interest in the medicinal properties of these flavonoids, the reference genome of S. baicalensis has been recently completed.
-Although S. baicalensis has been well-studied, the majority of the 470 species in the genus have not been analyzed.
-This study aims to extend the current knowledge of Scutellaria by analyzing flavonoid profiles for a large set of species representing the diversity in the genus.
+Although S. baicalensis has been well-studied, the majority of the other over 470 species in the genus have not been analyzed.
+This study aims to extend the current knowledge of Scutellaria and to identify “medicinal hotspots” – clades of species accumulating high concentrations of medicinally relevant flavones.
+We analzyed flavonoid profiles for a large set of species representing the diversity in the genus.
 Targeted metabolite analysis of fresh and dried samples was completed with High Performance Liquid Chromatography (HPLC) to quantify 15 flavones.
-A phylogenetic tree of these species was constructed from chloroplast DNA, and used to identify “medicinal hotspots” – clades of species accumulating high concentrations of medicinally relevant flavones.
-Based on these results, a subset of species were selected for organ-specific metabolite analysis.
+A phylogenetic tree of these species was constructed from chloroplast genome.
+Based on these results, a subset of species were selected for organ-specific metabolite profile analysis and genome size analyses.
 A comparison of phytochemical profiles for these species indicates significant diversity in site and identity of flavone accumulation when compared to S. baicalensis.
 Inconsistences in site of accumulation between the proposed flavonoid biosynthesis pathway for S. baicalensis and chemical analysis results imply significant differences in the pathway for several species.
+Flow cytometry results revealed 7 of the 8 species analyzed have similarly sized genomes as S. baicalensis.
 To better understand the cause of these inconsistencies, three of these species and S. baicalensis were selected for additional genomic and transcriptomic analysis.
 After genome sequencing of each of the species, RNA sequencing was used to identify the genes responsible for biosynthetic pathway diversity.
 Researchers studying Scutellaria can use the results of this work to identify previously unstudied species with medicinal potential.
 Additionally, the comparative metabolite and phylogenetic analysis used will help researchers to better understand the evolutionary history of the Scutellaria genus.
 Finally, identification of genes controlling inter-specific variation in the medicinal pathway can aid in biotechnological development of flavonoid production systems.

 Word count: 311